Lighthouse - www.WhalingCity.net www.WhalingCity.net

 The stairs coming into the buildings at a side angle right off of the sidewalk are similar to those on many Nantucket homes in the thickly populated center of that town.

-On the far left can be seen a telephone pole with wires.
 Telephones were put in New Bedford starting in 1879 - 1880.
-This photo was taken after that date.
-In 1886 the Edison Illuminating Company brought electric light and power.
+This photo was taken around that date.

-The whole area is now demolished and up the Hill on the right we now find the Whaling Museum.
+The whole area is now demolished, and up the Hill on the right we now find the Whaling Museum.

 Just up the hill on the left and out of view is the Seamen's Bethel, a chapel completed on May 2, 1832.
+Enlargements below.

-Here you can view and download different file sizes of the photo.
-The bigger the numbers the more detail.
+Here you can view and download different file sizes of the top photo.

 200 DPI - 1.35MB 300 DPI - 2.72MB 600 DPI - 9.15MB 1200 DPI - 32.6MB